opensearch-project/documentation-website/_integrations/index.md

 The Integrations initiative aimed to provide a simple and powerful way for users to view, query, and project their data.
 Before the initiative, users had to follow these steps each time to configure their dashboards:

 * Explore the raw data content and extract the mapping structure.
-* Transform & Ingest the data using the above mapping structure
+* Transform and ingest the data using the extracted mapping structure.
 * Assemble the index pattern based on this mapping (adding possible dynamic fields)
 * Compose the entire dashboard that is constructed using visualization for different parts of the data schema
 * Share dashboards for others to explore (expecting a consistent format based on whatever version of whatever input pipeline is being used)